-The company is registered as a charitable company with both the Charities Regulatory Authority and Revenue (charity number - CHY 13868)(CRN no 20044268) limited by guarantee and was set up by a Memorandum of Association, replaced by a Constitution on 26th September 2015.
+The company is limited by guarantee and is registered as a charitable company with both the Charities Regulatory Authority and Revenue (charity number - CHY 13868), (CRN no 20044268).
+The company was set up by a Memorandum of Association which was replaced by a Constitution on 26th September 2015, amended 30th January 2020.

-The principal objective for which the company was established is the welfare of ex-service personnel, by way of providing accommodation to the homeless, elderly or disabled ex-service personnel in need of such domestic accommodation and shelter and for any other assistance required.
+The principal objective for which the company was established is to support the needs of Irish veterans by the provision of accommodation to homeless and other veterans in need of such domestic accommodation in its Veterans' Homes and the provision of other advice and support to veterans through its nationwide network of Branches and Veterans Support Centres b.

-b.
 Method of appointment or election of directors